mvanzulli/simple_ClusterUY/README.md

 #ALIAS FOR MATLAB bin: alias matlab = "/clusteruy/apps/matlab/R2018b/bin/matlab"
 /clusteruy/apps/matlab/R2018b/bin/matlab -nodisplay -nosplash -nodesktop -r "run('./onsasExample_staticVonMisesTruss.m');exit;"
 ```
-If the otutput file name is not describied in `launch.sh`  the screen will be printed in a file inner the path where the launch is executed named: `slrum-JOBNUM.out`.
+If the output file name is not described in `launch.sh`  the screen will be printed in a file inner the path where the launch is executed named: `slrum-JOBNUM.out`.
 ---
 ## <span style="color:red">Trasnfer data
 Here is an example to transfer a .pdf from mi local PC to home clusterUY folder.
-For such task i shloud execute
+For such task i should execute

 ```bash
   scp File.pdf mvanzulli@cluster.uy:~/